 How We Tested and Chose the Strongest Pre-Workouts

-- Ingredient Transparency: We looked for transparent ingredients lists when compiling this round-up of the strongest pre-workouts, placing an emphasis on powders that clearly outlined their per scoop dosages and servings.
-As best as possible, we avoided proprietary blends.
+- Ingredient Transparency: We looked for transparent ingredients lists when compiling this round-up of the strongest pre-workouts, placing a heightened focus on powders that clearly outlined their per scoop dosages and servings.
+As best as possible, we avoided proprietary blends, too.

 - Third-Party Testing: We looked for the strongest pre-workout supplements with third-party testing.
 Independent labs including Informed Choice, Informed Sport, NSF, and Labdoor analyze each formulation and ultimately certify that the makeup is factual and free of any contaminants or unwanted parcels.